This post is also available in: فارسی (Persian)

 - Mehdi Shakibaei is MJA’s second deputy director general.
 He is on the board of a company called “Negah No” Reflection of Muslim World Developments which, according to its articles of incorporation, has set out to “create a databank of journalists and elites in the Muslim world, and to hold seminars to discuss important developments in the Muslim world,” among other things.

 Our research shows that “Negah No” has produced a film, “First Time Pilgrims” with the support of AQR.

-Shakibaei is on the board of the Protection of Family Values Foundation, along with Seyyed Mohammad Hadi Ayazi, a close friend of Mohammad Baqer Qalibaf.
+Shakibaei is on the board of the Family Values Bonyad, along with Seyyed Mohammad Hadi Ayazi, a close friend of Mohammad Baqer Qalibaf.

-(It is noteworthy of mention that former Bonyad Mostazafan custodian Mohsen Rafiqdust is also a member of the Protection of Family Values Foundation’s board of directors.
+(It is noteworthy of mention that former Bonyad Mostazafan custodian Mohsen Rafiqdoust is also a member of the Family Values Bonyad’s board of directors.
 His foundation, Nour, was involved in a 20-year-old sex trafficking scandal in which dozens were indicted.)

 - Meqdad Zakizadeh is the speaker of MJA and sits on the boards of Menhaj Enqelab Cultural and Media Institute as well as Matin Ray Pouya, both of which are involved in E-publications.
 The Institute produces conservative propaganda films including ones titled “The JCPOA Embarrassment” and “Purple Prudence,” which directly target President Hassan Rouhani’s policies.